ryansteakley/kubeflow-manifests/README.md

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information..

 ## License